MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/ns-ucxroothub-_hub_info_from_parent.md

 ### -field SublinkSpeedAttr

-A pointer to a <b>USB_DEVICE_CAPABILITY_SUPERSPEEDPLUS_SPEED</b> structure that describes the USB 3.1capability's sublink speed attributes.
+A pointer to a <b>USB_DEVICE_CAPABILITY_SUPERSPEEDPLUS_SPEED</b> structure that describes the USB 3.1 capability's sublink speed attributes.
 For structure declaration, see Usbspec.h

 ### -field SublinkSpeedAttrCount